 - First Chapter and Progress Report: A draft of a chapter or equivalent portion of the thesis (10-15 pages).
 It should have first, second, and third reader signatures for approval.

 - Second Progress Report: At this point, one third of the thesis should be submitted to their readers, and this form should be completed by to signify their approval of the work in progress.
 It should have first, second, and third reader signatures for approval and the Honors Program only needs the form itself.

 - Oral Examination Form: A signed document recognizing completion of the Oral Defense.

-- To be completed at end of Defense.
-Final day for Oral Exam: Wednesday, April 19, 2017
+- To be Completed at End of Defense.
+Final day for Oral Exam:

 - Honors Thesis